 Introduction of the Geo Map

 If you already use SAC Stories, you probably know the Geo Map.
-This component is now also available in the Analytics Designer.
+This component is now also available in the Application Designer.
 However, the use outside America still only works via longitude and latitude.

 Component size and position can be changed at runtime